SFW // FUTURE CITIZEN

 WORKSHOPS 〰️ CLOTHES SWAPS 〰️ TALKS 〰️ CATWALKS 〰️ REPAIRS 〰️ MARKETS 〰️ STYLING 〰️ FILM SCREENINGS 〰️ NATURAL DYEING 〰️ ACTIVISM 〰️ SKILLS LEARNING 〰️

-We’re connecting schools, colleges, universities and other education settings across the country, asking that they host one or a number of activities between 24th February - 2nd March to engage with their students, other local places of learning or their wider community.
+Connecting schools, colleges, universities and other education settings across the country, we asked that they hosted one or a number of activities between 24th February - 2nd March to engage with their students, other local places of learning or their wider community.

-Learn more about who’s involved and their activities below!
+Learn more about who was involved and their activities below!

 NORLAND // Bath